jhsu802701/howto_rails_profile_pic/README.md

 This document shows how to give users the option of adding a profile picture.

 ## Why isn't this provided by GenericApp?
 Not all apps require this feature.
 Storing the profile pictures uses up disk space, which may be an issue if your app has a sufficiently large number of apps or if your production environment (such as a free Heroku account) gives you only a small amount of disk space.
+Storing profile pictures in the cloud is an option, but the free deal from AWS expires after a year.